 This is where most teams spend the majority of their project time.
 The temptation is to replicate the old system exactly.
 Resist it.
 Migration is the right moment to simplify.

-- Configure core processes first: incident management, service request, change management.
-Advanced capabilities come in later phases
+- Configure core processes first: incident management, service request, and change management

-- Accept out-of-the-box configuration wherever possible before customising.
-Most platforms have ITIL-aligned defaults that work well for mid-market teams
+- Accept out-of-the-box configuration wherever possible before customising

 - Redesign workflows to remove manual steps rather than replicating them in the new system

-- Clean data before migration — not after.
-Migrating dirty data into a clean system just produces a dirty system faster
+- Clean data before migration, not after — migrating dirty data into a clean system produces a dirty system faster

 - Test every integration in a non-production environment before the cutover window

-- Configure SLA rules, escalation triggers and notification templates to match your agreed service commitments
+- Configure SLA rules, escalation triggers, and notification templates

-- Set up reporting dashboards so KPIs are visible from the first day of operation
+- Set up reporting dashboards so KPIs are visible from day one of operation

 Phase 4: Testing and Go-Live Readiness

 Testing is where most migrations cut corners to recover lost time.
 This is the worst place to cut.
-Insufficient testing is one of the clearest predictors of a difficult launch.
+If the schedule slips, extend the go-live date rather than the testing window.

-- Run user acceptance testing (UAT) with actual service desk agents, not just the project team
+- Run user acceptance testing with actual service desk agents, not just the project team

 - Test every workflow end-to-end including edge cases and exception paths